-To help maximize the quality of your performance, you must pay careful attention to the placement of your PM10, and specifically, how it is positioned for the instrument that you're miking.
+To help maximize the quality of your performance, you must pay careful attention to the placement of your PM11, and specifically, how it is positioned for the instrument that you're miking.
 As you become more experienced in miking techniques, you'll quickly realize the microphone placement is critical to getting the sound you want while maximizing gain before feedback.
 When placing the mic around any instrument or sound source, take notice of the position of the front of house and monitor loudspeakers.
 In general, it's good practice to set the microphone behind the main or front of house PA speakers to avoid feedback from those speakers.
 Also, be conscious of nearby monitor loudspeakers to avoid feedback on stage.
-When using the PM10 on snare or toms, the microphone can be placed on top the drum, with the capsule pointed straight on or at an angle with the drumhead.
-You can place a second PM10 under the tom for more sustain or under the snare if you want to hear more of the snares.
-When miking drums, it is good practice to position the PM10 so that it's pointing at the area that's at a distance of about 1/3rd of the drum's diameter from the inside of the rim.
+When using the PM11 on kick drum, the microphone can be placed in or outside the drum, with the capsule pointed straight on or at an angle with the drumhead.
+Positioning the microphone inside the kick drum, pointing at the beater head can also offer more attack and "click" to your sound.
+When miking drums, it is good practice to position the PM11 so that it's pointing at the area that's at a distance of about 1/3rd of the drum's diameter from the inside of the rim.
 From there the microphone can be positioned to taste.